MarilizaC/icons/Run Subutai PeerOS with Vagrant.md

  default: If you forget the url, just take a look in .vagrant/generated.yml
 ```
 ### What’s Next?
 Complete the post-installation procedures to install the companion software: Subutai E2E browser plugin, P2P daemon, and Control Center.
-For more information, see the PeerOS and Companion software sections at <span style="color:blue">[Getting Started](https://subutai.io/getting-started.html#E2E).</span>
+For more information, see the PeerOS and Companion software sections at [Getting Started](https://subutai.io/getting-started.html#E2E).

 After creating your peer and completing post-installation, you can log in to the peer’s management console through your own IP-based address or URL indicated in the output stream.
 Use the default credentials (`u/p` - username/password) provided below the URL.
 Refer to the sample URL and credentials taken from the output stream above:
 ```